-Adelaide Primary, Broadacre Primary, Christopher Pickering Primary, Clifton Primary, Maybury Primary, Neasden Primary, Parkstone Primary, St Nicholas Primary, Woodland Primary.
+Adelaide, Broadacre, Bude Park, Christopher Pickering, Clifton, Highlands, Kingswood Parks, Maybury, Neasden, Parkstone, St Nicholas and Woodland Primary Schools.

-Applications for pupils having an Educational Health and Care Plan will be dealt with in accordance with the Code of Practice on Special Educational Needs and if one of our schools is named in a child's statement, the local governing body are required to admit the pupil.
+Applications for pupils having an Educational Health and Care Plan will be dealt with in accordance with the Code of Practice on Special Educational Needs and if one of our schools is named in a child's EHC plan, the local governing body are required to admit the pupil.
 After the allocation of pupils with an EHC Plan, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below.

-- 1. All 'looked after children'1 or 'previously looked after children', including those from outside England2. - 2.
-Significant medical factors3 or exceptional family circumstances4. - Children whose parents reside5 within the catchment area of the academy at the time of application.
+- 1. All 'looked after children' or 'previously looked after children', including those from outside England. - 2.
+Children of staff based in the academy (where the member of staff has been employed at the academy for 2 year or more years at the time that the application is made for a place at the academy or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.) - 3.
+Children whose parents reside within the catchment area of the academy at the time of application.
 Proof of residence will be required.
 (Catchment area is marked on a plan).
 St Nicholas Primary School does not have a catchment area so applicants are welcomed from any part of the city. - 4.
-Children, with a sibling6 who will be attending the academy at the expected time of admission. - 5.
-Other children by distance7 from the academy, with priority for admission given to children who live nearest to the academy.
+Children, with a sibling who will be attending the academy at the expected time of admission. - 5.
+Other children by distance from the academy, with priority for admission given to children who live nearest to the academy.